Skip to content

 Vector Stores Guide

-This guide explains how to set up and configure vector stores for semantic search in HoloDeck agents.
+This guide explains how to set up and configure vector stores for semantic search (RAG) in HoloDeck agents.

 HoloDeck uses optional dependencies for vector database providers.
 Install only what you need: